jess-hollander/Minesweeper-Game/README.md

 ## Instructions for Download (with requested source code)
 1. Install and set up EclipseIDE application
-2. Download Minesweeper.java file and javalib.jar, tester.jar files
+2. Download *Minesweeper.java* file and *javalib.jar*, *tester.jar* files
 3. In the File Menu, select *New* then *Java Project*.
 Select *Finish* and name the file whatever you would like
 4. Highlight your new project in the Package Explorer pane, then right-click it and select *Properties*.
 Select the *Java Build Path*, then the *Libraries* tab, then click *Add External JARs*.
-Select the javalib.jar and tester.jar files to import
+Select the *javalib.jar* and *tester.jar* files to import
 5. Then, in your project, highlight the *src* tab.
 In the File Menu select *Import*.
-Navigate to your directory that contains the Minesweeper.java file, select the file and click *Finish*
+Navigate to your directory that contains the *Minesweeper.java* file, select the file and click *Finish*

 ## Instructions to Play Game
 1. Open the *Minesweeper.java* file in the *src* folder under your project